Jodhpur: Strategic location

 Jodhpur is a significant city of western Rajasthan and lies about 250 km from the border with Pakistan.
 This location makes it a key base for the Indian Army, Indian Air Force (IAF), and Border Security Force.
 Jodhpur's South Western Air Command is one of Asia's largest and one of the most critical and strategically located airbases of the IAF (The Jodhpur Airport played the crucial role during the Indo-Pakistani wars of 1965 and 1971) deployed fighter jets and advanced light helicopters.
-There are 5 squadrons of Indian Air force which known as 32 wing.
+There are 5 squadrons of the Indian Air force that are known as the 32 wing.